Corbris/POE_Horticrafting_Tracker/README.md

 You can add and remove any funtion/type definitions

 # How to run
-open any bash/cmd in the project file and run "node POE_Horticrafting_Tracker.js"
+Run the cexecutable in the project folder for your os.

 this will fetch your stash every 30 seconds and create an organized text list of all your different harvest crafts